jh-hartley/aida-facet-inference/docs/database_infrastructure.md

 # Database Infrastructure

 This document explains the architecture and implementation of the database infrastructure in the project.
-It covers the repository pattern, Postgres schema, required extensions, and how the database layer is structured and used.
+It covers the repository pattern, Postgres schema, required extensions (including pgvector), indexing strategy, views, and how the database layer is structured and used.

 ---